-In Low Cut menu, you can set the cutoff level of low-frequency audio such as wind noise and air conditioning.
-The maximum cutoff level is -6dB.
+Low Cut off menu: You can set the cutoff level of low-frequency audio.
+Up to -6dB.

-Latched Talk menu

-The user can set the latch to be enabled or disabled for the Talk key.
+Latched Talk menu: The user can set the latch to be enabled or disabled for the Talk key.
 If each Talk channel number is selected, the latch can be enabled.
 Select the Latched Talk mode, the corresponding Talk channel number is displayed as reverse.
 If the latch is disabled (Momentary) the Talk path is only open while the Talk key is pressed.
 If the latch is enabled, quickly tapping the Talk key will latch a key, and a second tap will release it.

-Sidetone Option menu
+Sidetone Option menu: